Dopant-induced stabilization of three-dimensional charge order in cuprates: DFT-predicted orderings

 Although all our DFT calculations indicate an intrinsic preference for charge-order domain walls to align along the $c$ axis, the energetic strength of such a preference is important and can be quantified by computing excitation energies to other lowest-energy metastable states that can disrupt the $c$-axis ordering.
-Figures~\ref{fig:DFT_charge_order}(g)–(i) display the lowest energy metastable configurations, in which the CO domain walls are no longer aligned along the $c$-axis.
+Figures~\ref{fig:DFT_charge_order}(g)–(i) display the lowest energy metastable configurations, in which the domain walls are no longer aligned along the $c$-axis.
 Notably, the energy penalty is small in (g) pristine YBCO7 and (i) Y-site Pr-doped YBCO7 (0.7 meV per Cu), but more than doubles to 1.6 meV per Cu in (h) Ba-site Pr-doped YBCO7.
-Accordingly, Ba-site Pr-doped YBCO7 is expected to host the most stable 3D charge-ordered state.
-We now analyze the microscopic mechanism responsible for this enhanced stability in the next section.
+Hence, 3D ordering of the domain walls aligned along the $c$-axis is most energetically stable for Ba-site Pr-doped YBCO7, and in the next subsection, we analyze the microscopic mechanism responsible for this enhanced stability.